guninwasan/guninwasan.github.io/README.md

-# Personal Website ECE444 PRA1 - Gunin Wasan
+# Gunin Wasan's Personal Website

+## Overview

-This repo is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io Updated by Gunin Wasan.
+This repository is a clone of [varadbhogayata.github.io](https://github.com/varadbhogayata/varadbhogayata.github.io).
+It serves as a personal website project for the ECE444 PRA1 course.